newmohib/nestjs-task-management/README.md

             Handler returns response value

             Response can be of any type and even an exception.
 Nest will wrap the returned value as an HTTP response and return it to the client.
+  #### NestJS Providers
+                Can be injected into constructors if decorated as an @Injectable, via dependency injection.
+                Can be a plain value, a class, sync/async factory etc.
+                Providers must be provided to a module for them to be usable.
+                Can be exported from a module modules that import it.
+  #### What is a Service?
+                Defined as providers.
+Not all providers are services.
+                Common concept within software development and are not exclusive NestJS, JavaScript or back-end development.
+                Singleton when wrapped with @Injectable() and provided to a module.
+That means, the same instance will be shared across the application acting as a single source of truth.
+                The main source of business logic.
+For example, a service will be called from a controller to validate data, create an item in the database and return a response.
+  ####